HardlyDifficult/Tutorials/Chapter1.md

 <img src="http://i.imgur.com/WRLQITb.gif" width=200px />

-On a related note, seting the 'Order in Layer' to '-1' ensures that the spikes are behind the platform.
+On a related note, setting the 'Order in Layer' to '-1' ensures that the spikes are behind the platform.
 Without this the spikes would be ontop:

 <img src="http://i.imgur.com/8cgB7jZ.gif" width=200px />